KateMJ/examiningimmigration/pages/essay-02.md

 ## Conclusion

+Throughout the 20th-century, government policies and legislation on immigration began limiting the freedom for people to immigrate while also creating a bureaucracy that instituted a highly regulatory system full of roadblocks, criminalizing immigrants even after regulations shifted.
+Immigration is an intense topic in our nation and has shifted and changed significantly in the last 100 years.
+However, immigration is not just about legislation, systems or limitations; it is about people.
+When we consider the humanity of people looking at the issues through their eyes, we might see immigration differently.

+Oscar Handlin, a Harvard professor for almost 50 years, wrote a Pulitzer prize-winning book called “The Uprooted.”
+In the opening line of his introduction, Dr. Handlin wrote: “Once I thought to write a history of the immigrants in America.
+Then I discovered that the immigrants were American history.”
+This perspective helps frame the critical conversation about immigration within the 21st century.[^41]

 ## Notes

-[^1]:Gordon Ann et al., “Fear of Immigration,” From The Square, January 3, 2020, [https://www.fromthesquare.org/fear-of-immigration/].
+[^1]:Ann Gordon et al., “Fear of Immigration,” From The Square, January 3, 2020, (https://www.fromthesquare.org/fear-of-immigration/)[https://www.fromthesquare.org/fear-of-immigration/].
-[^2]:Justin Broubalow, “Anarchy in the USA: Fear and Loathing in the Early 20th Century,” History Associates Incorporated, September 10, 2020, [https://www.historyassociates.com/anarchy-in-the-usa/].
+[^2]:Justin Broubalow, “Anarchy in the USA: Fear and Loathing in the Early 20th Century,” History Associates Incorporated, September 10, 2020, (https://www.historyassociates.com/anarchy-in-the-usa/)[https://www.historyassociates.com/anarchy-in-the-usa/].
 [^3]:Henry E. Highton, “The San Francisco Call.
 [Volume] (San Francisco [Calif.])
-1895-1913, September 07, 1901, Image 7,” News about Chronicling America RSS (Charles M. Shortridge), https://chroniclingamerica.loc.gov/lccn/sn85066387/1901-09-07/ed-1/seq-7/.
+1895-1913, September 07, 1901, Image 7,” News about Chronicling America RSS (Charles M. Shortridge), (https://chroniclingamerica.loc.gov/lccn/sn85066387/1901-09-07/ed-1/seq-7/)[https://chroniclingamerica.loc.gov/lccn/sn85066387/1901-09-07/ed-1/seq-7/].
 [^4]:Julia Rose Kraut, “Global Anti-Anarchism: The Origins of Ideological Deportation and the Suppression of Expression.”
-Indiana Journal of Global Legal Studies 19, no. 1 (2012): 169-171. https://doi.org/10.2979/indjglolegstu.19.1.169.
+Indiana Journal of Global Legal Studies 19, no. 1 (2012): 169-171. (https://doi.org/10.2979/indjglolegstu.19.1.169)[https://doi.org/10.2979/indjglolegstu.19.1.169].
+[^5]:Daniel Fisher, “The President Has as Much Immigration Authority as Congress Gives Him,” Forbes (Forbes Magazine, November 21, 2014), (https://www.forbes.com/sites/danielfisher/2014/11/21/the-president-has-as-much-immigration-authority-as-congress-gives-him/)[https://www.forbes.com/sites/danielfisher/2014/11/21/the-president-has-as-much-immigration-authority-as-congress-gives-him/].
-[^5]:“Report of the Commission Appointed by the President on September 16, 1903 to Investigate the Condition of the Immigration Station at Ellis Island: United States.
+[^7]:“Report of the Commission Appointed by the President on September 16, 1903 to Investigate the Condition of the Immigration Station at Ellis Island: United States.
 Commission to Investigate Condition of Immigration at Ellis Island,” (Internet Archive.
 Washington, Gov't print. off., 1904), https://archive.org/details/reportofcommissi00unit_88/page/16/mode/2up.
 [^6]:Beth Rowan and Logan Chamberlain, “Immigration Legislation,” Immigration Legislation (A detailed look at immigration legislation from the Colonial Period to the present, June 2, 2020), https://www.infoplease.com/us/immigration-legislation.
 [^7]:“Era of Restriction,” USCIS, December 4, 2019, https://www.uscis.gov/about-us/our-history/overview-of-agency-history/era-of-restriction.
 [^8]:“The Emergency Quota Act - Laws.com,” Immigration, December 22, 2019, https://immigration.laws.com/emergency-quota-act.